You probably know this by now, but most kids suck at spelling.

 But thankfully, there’s an easy, 3-step process that you can use to help improve your little one’s spelling.
 I’ve used these steps with former students, families I’ve worked with, and my own son (he’s 4 and spells well).
 So I can tell you with confidence: this process works.

 So let’s jump into these 3 steps so you can start to experience success with your little one as well.
+Go ahead and download my free spelling cheat so you'll have these steps in your inbox.

 Step #1: Find their number.